 Continued Care and Levels of Treatment

-Upon completion of inpatient treatment, you will meet with a discharge planner to create an aftercare plan for your next phase of treatment.
+Upon completion of inpatient treatment at Highland Ridge Hospital , you will meet with a discharge planner to create an aftercare plan for your next phase of treatment.
 We will set you up with a psychiatrist as needed, and provide you with information about partial hospitalization programs (PHP) and intensive outpatient programs (IOP) in your area.
 Both programs are good for individuals who are ready to begin slowly integrating back into their community and no longer need the structured environment of an inpatient program.
-Other patients may be ready to return home and will be provided with referrals to outpatient therapy and available community resources.
+Other patients at our treatment center may be ready to return home and will be provided with referrals to outpatient therapy and available community resources.

 Getting Help For a Borderline Personality Disorder From Us